Zion National Park Shuttle System

 Due to limited capacity, you may risk missing the shuttle if you wait for the last one so always double check its departure time.
 If you miss this last shuttle or it’s full, you will have to walk up to 8 miles back.
 Zion is a certified International Dark Sky Park so this walk gets very dark.
 If you get stranded, you can walk to Zion Lodge and ask the front desk to call an after-hours shuttle van ride for you.
 However, this is very expensive and it can still be an extremely far walk to the lodge.

-Shuttle Stops
+Zion Shuttle Stops & Trailheads

 The park currently has 9 shuttle stops at key locations throughout the park.
 The shuttle runs both north and south, and you can exit at any open stop, each of which provides access to a host of things to see and do.
+Below is a map showing the layout of each stop.

 Shuttle Stop 1 - Zion Canyon Visitor Center